Proactive Foot Care, Any Time of Year

 You don’t have to skip holiday favorites.
 Stick to smaller portions, drink plenty of water, and balance your plate with vegetables and lean protein to help maintain blood sugar control.

-Contact a podiatrist right away if you notice:
+Contact Kansas City Foot Specialists right away if you notice:

 - A sore or ulcer that isn’t healing